 Drs.
-Shores have a Special Department exclusively for the treatment and ure of all disease of Men, no matter how caused.
+Shores have a Special Department exclusively for the treatment and cure of all disease of Men, no matter how caused.
 You may consult Drs.
-Shores about the most delicate or embarrassing troubles, with the assurance that you will be given honest advice and skilful treatment, and everything will be STRICTLY be given honest advice and skilling treatment, and everything will be Construction of PRIVATE AND CONFIDENTIAL.
-Men who are weak and failing-the victim of Blood Poison and all others who need the counsel and aid of experienced and kind-ly physicians, are cordially invited to consult this department and be WEAK MEN.
-So-called "Weakness" in men is
+Shores about the most delicate or embarrassing troubles, with the assurance that you will be given honest advice and skilful treatment, and everything will be STRICTLY PRIVATE AND CONFIDENTIAL.
+Men who are weak and failing-the victim of Blood Poison and all others who need the counsel and aid of experienced and kind-